yzdxs/learn-anything/study-plan/readme.md

 # operating systems

-- helpful to have understanding of
+- helpful to have understanding of programming and computer science
-	- programming
-	- computer science

 ## basics